13.17.1Externalized Resource Body Storage

 This feature is currently provided as an early preview for testing, and will be changed in upcoming releases.
 Do not use this feature in production environments.

 FHIR resource bodies (JSON payloads) are stored by default in the database.
 However, in systems that manage high volumes of resources or require more cost-effective storage, it is possible to externalize resource body storage to an object storage system such as Amazon S3, MinIO, or Azure Blob Storage.
 This is especially useful for high-volume databases, enabling up to 20% storage savings depending on the selected resource body offload mode and the number of resource bodies stored in the database.
+Moving resource bodies to external storage introduces additional I/O overhead whenever the offloaded bodies need to be read back, including search results, bulk exports, and any scenario that requires resource body content retrieval.

 The following sections describe options for resource body offload:

-13.17.1.1Resource Body Offload Mode: OFF (Default)
+13.17.2.1Resource Body Offload Mode: OFF (Default)

-13.17.1.2Resource Body Offload Mode: SAVE
+13.17.2.2Resource Body Offload Mode: SAVE

 In this mode, all resource body content continues to be stored in the database.
 Additionally, each newly created or updated resource is also saved to the configured external object storage system (e.g., S3, MinIO, or Azure Blob Storage).
 Resource bodies are not removed from the database, and the external storage acts as an archive.
 This setup allows the FHIR server to operate entirely from the database for reads, updates, searches, and retrieving historical versions of resources.
 It can serve as a foundation for future migration to offload modes that reduce database size.
+Since all read operations are executed against the database, query performance remains unchanged.

-13.17.1.3Resource Body Offload Mode: SAVE_AND_CLEAR_OLD
+13.17.2.3Resource Body Offload Mode: SAVE_AND_CLEAR_OLD

 In this mode, all older versions of a resource (i.e., versions prior to the latest version) are moved to the configured external object storage system (e.g., S3, MinIO, or Azure Blob Storage) and removed from the relational database.
 The latest version is saved to external storage as well, but it remains in the database.
 This setup reduces database size while preserving quick access to the most recent resource body version.
 Historical versions are retrieved on demand from external storage when needed (e.g., via the _history operation).
 This mode offers an optimal balance between minimizing database storage and maintaining high performance for read, update, and search operations.
+Query performance remains unchanged, but historical reads will be slower, as they require fetching resource bodies from external storage.

-13.17.1.4Resource Body Offload Mode: SAVE_AND_CLEAR_ALL
+13.17.2.4Resource Body Offload Mode: SAVE_AND_CLEAR_ALL

 In this mode, all resource body versions, including the latest, are moved to the configured external object storage system (e.g., S3, MinIO, or Azure Blob Storage), and none are stored in the database.
 Only resource metadata remains in the relational database, significantly reducing its size.
 All resource bodies must be retrieved from external storage when needed, including for reads, updates, or historical access.
 This mode offers maximum storage efficiency and is best suited for systems where minimizing database storage is a priority and latency introduced by external storage is acceptable.
 Note that read, update, and search operations may be slower due to network overhead and object storage performance.